samuelpgroth/VoxScatter/README.md

 # VoxScatter

-Matlab repository for computing electromagnetic (EM) scattering by dielectric particles.
+Matlab repository for computing electromagnetic scattering by dielectric particles.

 The code solves the electric volume integral equation via a choice of two (similar) techniques: